Beach Wedding Nails for the Bride: 30 Ideas That Survive Sand, Sun & Salt Water

 Yes, your specific destination should influence your nail choices based on climate, culture, and the length of your trip.

 A Cancun wedding or Punta Cana wedding means high humidity and frequent ocean contact.
 You’ll want the most durable option possible (dip powder or hard gel) in a finish that hides minor wear.
-According to Mirelle Inspo’s vacation nail guide, metallic gold and rose gold hide small imperfections better than matte colors in tropical settings, making them smart picks for multi-day celebrations.
+Metallic gold and rose gold hide small imperfections better than matte colors in tropical settings, making them smart picks for multi-day celebrations, as Mirelle Inspo’s vacation nail guide notes.

 A Santorini wedding presents different challenges.
 The dry Aegean heat won’t cause the same humidity-related lifting, but intense sun can fade colors quickly.
 Opt for UV-resistant top coats and finishes with built-in shimmer that actually look better in bright light.